Advanced¶

 Active power limits, apparent power limits and current limits are gathered into an

-.Lines and transformers are associated with a collection of
+OperationalLimitsGroupobject.Lines, transformers (and other mentioned above in Loading limits) are associated with a collection of

-Three examples are provided below, with their corresponding limits scheme, to show clearly how to create new CurrentLimits
+Four examples are provided below, with their corresponding limits scheme, to show clearly how to create new CurrentLimits instances.

 .setPermanentLimit(100.0)